Camble/LiveryLink/README.md

 ## Recent Changes

+### 0.26.14

+- Updater is now backed up before extracting the latest version

 ### 0.26.13

 - Fixed an issue with `HttpClient` used for downloading liveries
+- Fixed some minor issues with the updater

 ### 0.26.12

 - Added progress bar to updater when launched manually
 - Added a minimum retry to reconnect logic
 - Added error notification where Livery Link fails to reconnect to a server

+> [!IMPORTANT]
+> This version fails to extract the updater when a new version is downloaded.
+Launch `LiveryLinkUpdater.exe` manually to update.

 ### 0.26.11